herculesgabriel/readingBible/books/john.md

 `19` Now this was John's testimony when the Jewish leaders in Jerusalem sent priests and Levites to ask him who he was. `20` He did not fail to confess, but confessed freely, "I am not the Messiah."

 `21` They asked him, "Then who are you?
 Are you Elijah?"
-<br> He said, "I am not."
+He said, "I am not."
-<br> "Are you the Prophet?"
+"Are you the Prophet?"
-<br> He answered, "No."
+He answered, "No."

 `22` Finally they said, "Who are you?
 Give us an answer to take back to those who sent us.
 What do you say about yourself?"